-'Toolbox' talks are given by the Headteacher/Bursar to staff using stepladders four rungs or below in height.
+'Toolbox' talks are given by the Headteacher or School Business Manager to staff using stepladders four rungs or below in height.

-13.8 Housekeeping (also see the Workplace Health, Safety and Welfare Policy)
+14.11 Housekeeping (also see the Workplace Health, Safety and Welfare Policy)

 The risk of injury within the workplace is most likely to be caused by the more mundane hazards as a result of poor housekeeping.
 Trips and falls can be caused by trailing cables, objects left on floors, traffic routes blocked within the classroom.
 It is the responsibility of the teacher to ensure that their classroom has clear traffic routes and that exit routes are kept clear.
-The Bursar/Premises Manager will undertake an inspection whilst opening the school each morning to ensure that communal areas are free from trip hazards, etc. The Bursar/Premises Manager will report all hazards, obstructions, defects or maintenance requirements to the Headteacher.
+The School Business Manager will undertake an inspection whilst opening the school each morning to ensure that communal areas are free from trip hazards, etc. The School Business Manafer will report all hazards, obstructions, defects or maintenance requirements to the Headteacher and will get the issues resolved.
 It is the duty of all staff to be vigilant and aware of possible hazards.
 If any spillages occur, these should be dealt with immediately.

-The school will be cleaned as per the cleaning schedule and will be monitored by the Headteacher.
+The school will be cleaned as per the cleaning schedule and will be monitored by the Headteacher and School Business Manager.
 All waste will be disposed of according to appropriate health and safety guidelines.

-13.9 Violence at Work (also see the Violence and Aggression at Work Policy)
+14.12 Violence at Work (also see the Violence and Aggression at Work Policy and Attendance pages online)

-All staff must report to the Headteacher or Bursar any incident of aggression or violence (or near misses) directed to themselves from any source.
+All staff must report to the Headteacher/School Business Manager any incident of aggression or violence (or near misses) directed to themselves from any source.
 All incidents of violence will be reported via East Sussex County Council's online incident reporting system.